Brendiskok/rsschool-cv/cv.md

 * Linkedln: Svetlana Klimash
 * Discord: @SvetaK (brendiskok1986)#5401
 ### Briefly About Myself:
-I'm working in finance and accountant sphere about 16 years.
-I worked as auditor assistant, accountant, economist.
-I like working with data, like to analyse it.
+I work in finance and accountant sphere about 16 years.
+I have worked as auditor assistant, accountant, economist.
+I like to cope with data, like to analyse it.
-Some years ago I started Cs50 online course from Harvard University and became interested in computer science.
-Since that time I've tryed some other resourses for self-education and now I understand that I'm fond of Java and JavaScript.
-I'd like to become a good professional in one of these fields.
-I believe that my work experience and my desire to learn will help me to achieve my dream.
+Some years ago I started Cs50 online course from Harvard University and it turned out to be very interesting field.
+Since that time I've tryed some other resourses for self-education and now I understand that I'm fond of well done websites.
+I'd like to be an active participant of site development process including design, layout and making them "alive" using JS.
+Hope that my work experience and desire to learn will help me to be good at it.
 ### Skills and Proficiency:
 * HTML5, CSS3
 * Git, GitHub